ITV Studios America and HDFILMS are resurrecting Space:1999 – but adding a century. Because, you know, 1999 isn’t the future anymore.

 It was cute – it wasn’t Star Trek, but it was all we had, so we watched it.
 Space:1999, the British sci-fi series by Gerry & Sylvia Anderson (Supercar, Captain Scarlet, Thunderbirds), ran for only two seasons and aired between 1975 and 1977.
-It was done on a television budget, but it was the most expensive show ever done for TV to date.
-ITV Studios America and HDFILMS are rebooting the show.
+It was done on a television budget, but it was the most expensive show ever done for TV up to that time.
+ITV Studios America and HDFILMS want to reboot the show.

 Now, I know there are a lot of Space:1999 fans out there.
 Or there were.
 Remembering that as this TV show was going out, the whole world was going nuts for Star Wars and promptly forgot all about what they’d just been watching.
 I’m sorry about what happened to the TV show, I truly am.
 But sometimes a show is canceled for a reason.

-Now if you can get past the liquification problem, the next issue is that this happened while people were going about their business on the moon base.
+If you can get past the liquification problem, the next issue is that this happened while people were going about their business on the moon base.
 These people went from about 0.13 G to several hundred times the force of Earth-normal gravity in a microsecond.
-This should have reduced the entire population of the moon base to strawberry slime coating the decks – yet somehow, Barbara Baine simply ended up lying on her back and passing out, and her underwire bra didn’t even deform.
+This is equivalent to dropping your glass iPhone on a concrete floor from six feet up.
+You can imagine what this should have done to the skeletons of the moon base residents.
+A sudden force of that intensity should have reduced the entire population of the moon base to a thin layer of strawberry slime – yet somehow, Barbara Baine simply ended up lying on her back and passing out, and her underwire bra didn’t even deform.

 That’s some bra.